netzo/fresh-netzo/www/src/docs/get-help/faq.md

 :::

 :::details What makes Netzo unique?
-Netzo's code-centric approach to internal tooling offers organizations a highly customizable and effective way of building software solutions and sharing them within their teams and organization.
+Netzo's code-centric approach to business software offers organizations a highly customizable and effective way of building software solutions and sharing them within their teams and organization.
 Netzo combines both frontend and backend development, enabling the programmatic building of visual interfaces and extending API functionality through modular scripts, within a single space.
 This offers the ability to connect to any API, process any data, automate any process, and build any interface, providing full flexibility and control over your solutions.
 :::
 :::details How is Netzo different than others like Retool or Zapier?
 Netzo bundles the two key areas of development, frontend and backend.
 Unlike competitors, who focus solely on visual interfaces or "backend" functionality, Netzo packs both in a single application.
 With Netzo,s technical teams are empowered to connect any API, process any data, automate any process and build any interface, ultimately maintaining control over your integrations.